DataFire/Integrations/integrations/generated/schooldigger/README.md

   * nearLatitude `number`: Search for districts within (distanceMiles) of (nearLatitude)/(nearLongitude) (e.g. 44.982560) (optional) (Pro, Enterprise API levels only.
 Enterprise API level will flag districts that include lat/long in its attendance boundary.)
   * nearLongitude `number`: Search for districts within (distanceMiles) of (nearLatitude)/(nearLongitude) (e.g. -124.289185) (optional) (Pro, Enterprise API levels only.
 Enterprise API level will flag districts that include lat/long in its attendance boundary.)
   * boundaryAddress `string`: Full U.S. address: flag returned districts that include this address in its attendance boundary.
 Example: '123 Main St. AnyTown CA 90001' (optional) (Enterprise API level only)
-  * distanceMiles `integer`: Search for districts within (distanceMiles) of (nearLatitude)/(nearLongitude) (Default 5 miles) (optional) (Pro, Enterprise API levels only)
+  * distanceMiles `integer`: Search for districts within (distanceMiles) of (nearLatitude)/(nearLongitude) (Default 50 miles) (optional) (Pro, Enterprise API levels only)
-  * isInBoundaryOnly `boolean`: Return only the districts that include given location (nearLatitdue/nearLongitude) or (nearAddress) in its attendance boundary (Enterprise API level only)
+  * isInBoundaryOnly `boolean`: Return only the districts that include given location (nearLatitude/nearLongitude) or (boundaryAddress) in its attendance boundary (Enterprise API level only)
   * boxLatitudeNW `number`: Search for districts within a 'box' defined by (BoxLatitudeNW/BoxLongitudeNW) to (BoxLongitudeSE/BoxLatitudeSE) (optional)
   * boxLongitudeNW `number`: Search for districts within a 'box' defined by (BoxLatitudeNW/BoxLongitudeNW) to (BoxLongitudeSE/BoxLatitudeSE) (optional)
   * boxLatitudeSE `number`: Search for districts within a 'box' defined by (BoxLatitudeNW/BoxLongitudeNW) to (BoxLongitudeSE/BoxLatitudeSE) (optional)
   * boxLongitudeSE `number`: Search for districts within a 'box' defined by (BoxLatitudeNW/BoxLongitudeNW) to (BoxLongitudeSE/BoxLatitudeSE) (optional)
   * page `integer`: Page number to retrieve (optional, default: 1)
   * perPage `integer`: Number of districts to retrieve on a page (50 max) (optional, default: 10)
   * sortBy `string`: Sort list.
 Values are: districtname, distance, rank.
-For descending order, preceed with '-' i.e. -districtname (optional, default: districtname)
+For descending order, precede with '-' i.e. -districtname (optional, default: districtname)
   * appID **required** `string`: Your API app id
   * appKey **required** `string`: Your API app key